 I am about to go into my final year at Newcastle University, and have therefore naturally started to construct a picture of my future outside the bubble of university.
 I have always envisioned myself working within a creative sector, where I can combine my degree in English Literature, with my art foundation.
-So, when I was given the opportunity to be an intern at Fluro, I was extremely excited!
+So, when I was given the opportunity to be an intern at the creative agency Fluro, I was extremely excited!

 The life of an intern is much like the creative process of ‘design thinking’.
 It’s all about empathising with your target audience, so that you can develop innovative ways of selling yourself and standing out in a highly competitive, ever-changing world.

 Start by recognising your companies’ ethos.
 Discovering their building blocks involves engaging with their perspective, so that you can form an impression of what makes them tick.
 What initially attracted me to Fluro was their dynamic, exciting ways of communicating creatively.
 Fluro’s recent Brooks campaign really steps outside the box, revealing the endless possibilities of branding and design.
 I was eager to gain some first-hand experience, and be a part of creating fun, quirky campaigns like Brooks.